Last Updated on

-- Acquired heterochromia may be caused by uveitis, certain medications, iris tumours and trauma.
+- Acquired heterochromia may be due to uveitis, certain medications, iris tumours and trauma.

 Back to epistatic white cats

-People commonly associate white animals with albinism, and in many cases this is true, but with cats, true albinism is quite rare and when it does occur, the eyes will be very pale blue or pink.
-It should be noted that a form of albinism occurs in cats which is responsible for the pointed pattern most commonly associated with Siamese cats but is also found in other breeds such as the Tonkinese, Burmese and Himalayan cats, it can also occur in mixed-breed (domestics).
+People commonly associate white animals with albinism, and in many cases this is true, true albinism is quite rare in cats, and when it does occur, the eyes will be very pale blue or pink.
+A form of partial albinism occurs in pointed cats, most commonly associated with the Siamese.

-Most white cats with odd or coloured eyes are white due to the white masking gene (W) a dominant gene, which is why it is represented with an uppercase W. Recessive are shown in lower case w, which symbolises non-white.
-This gene masks the effect of all other colour genes.
+Most white cats with odd or coloured eyes are white due to the white masking gene (W) a dominant gene that is represented with an uppercase W (recessive are shown in lower case w, which symbolises non-white).
+The W gene masks the effect of all other colour genes.
 It is this gene which is also responsible for deafness in some white cats with blue eyes.
 Remember that cats have two sets of genes, one from their mother and one from their father.
 Three combinations can occur:

 It is also possible for a cat to be white due to the white spotting gene, which presents in varying grades from 1-10.
 The higher the grade, the more white, and in some cases only a tiny patch containing only a few coloured hairs may be present.

-Heterochromia iridis comes in three forms, complete, central and sectoral.
+Heterochromia iridis comes in three forms, central, complete and sectoral.

 David Bowie’s odd eyes